Photo:

 “Wendell & Wild”

 Much like “Coraline,” this is an animated film that pushes kids’ boundaries with its creepiness factor.
 In this story about facing your literal demons, half of the characters are already dead.
-But it breaks right past a bunch of diversity barriers with a predominantly POC cast, and the protagonist’s ride-or-die best friend is the first trans character ever featured in a stop-motion film.
+But it breaks right past a bunch of diversity barriers with a predominantly POC cast, and the protagonist’s ride-or-die best friend is the first transgender character ever featured in a stop-motion film.
 Stream on Netflix, rated PG-13

 “Bend It Like Beckham”